papalimahotel/dev/README.md

-dev
+web-stack
 ===
-**dev** is a containerized bundle for a LAMP stack for web development.
+**web-stack** is a containerized bundle for a LAMP stack for web projects.
 The goal is to have a bundle that portable and platform agnostic.

 ## Technology
 * Ubuntu v18.04